saikotek/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 #### Upgrade a HYCU for OVHcloud license <a name="license-upgrade"></a>

-To upgrade your offer, you must first cancel your current HYCU for OVHcloud subscription (see above) and then [order a new subscription](/links/hycu) with the required virtual machine pack.
+To upgrade your offer, you must first cancel your current HYCU for OVHcloud subscription (see above) and then [order a new subscription](/links/hycu) with the required virtual machines pack.

 ### Option 2 - You already have a HYCU license ordered from HYCU <a name="option2"></a>